laneyberm/Movies-ETL/README.md

 <img src="https://github.com/laneyberm/Movies-ETL/blob/main/competing_columns.png" width="450">

-We'll include the raw ratings data if the hackathon participants want to do more in-depth analysis, such as comparing across users, but having the rating counts for each movie is easy enough to do.
-Plus, it will enable the hackathon participants to calculate statistics on their own without having to work with a dataset containing 26-million rows.
-And we're done—we just finished the Transform step in ETL!
-Now all that's left is loading our tables into SQL.

-Amazing Prime has decided the easiest way to make the data accessible for the hackathon is to provide a SQL database to the participants.
-Britta needs to move the data from Pandas into a PostgreSQL database.

-Now that we've extracted and transformed our data, it's time to load it into a SQL database.
-We're going to create a new database and use the built-in to_sql() method in Pandas to create a table for our merged movie data.
-We'll also import the raw ratings data into its own table.

-Start pgAdmin and expand your local servers in the left-hand pane so you can see the Databases section.
-Right-click on Databases and select Create followed by Database.
-We need to import create_engine from the sqlalchemy module.
-Don't forget to add this import to the first cell so that all your imports are in one spot.
-Now we can create the database engine that will allow Pandas to communicate with our SQL server.

-This is all the information that SQLAlchemy needs to create a database engine.SQLAlchemy handles connections to different SQL databases and manages the conversion between data types.
-The way it handles all the communication and conversion is by creating a database engine.
-Import the Movie Data.
-The ratings data is too large to import in one statement, so it has to be divided into "chunks" of data.
-To do so, we'll need to reimport the CSV using the chunksize= parameter in read_csv().
+We added raw ratings data from MovieLens, a dataset containing 26-million rows, so we can complete in-depth analysis and calculate statistics without having to open the 26 million dataset.
+We moved the data from Pandas into a PostgreSQL database and load it into a SQL database.
+We created a new database and used the built-in to_sql() method in Pandas to create a table for our merged movie data.
+We also imported the raw ratings data into its own table.
+While importing the Movie Data, ratings data is too large to import in one statement, so it was to be divided into "chunks" of data.
+We re import the CSV using the chunksize= parameter in read_csv().
 This creates an iterable object, so we can make a for loop and append the chunks of data to the new rows to the target SQL table.

-If everything looks good, you are done.
-You just extracted really messy and almost unusable data, combed through it carefully to transform it, and then loaded it into a SQL database.
-Now the hackathon has a reliable, clean dataset just begging to be analyzed.
-Britta will definitely appreciate the hard work you put in.

-Congrats on performing your first ETL process.
-By the way, ETL isn't the only way to create a data pipeline (even though it's the most common).
-There is also the Extract, Load, and Transform (ELT) paradigm.

-With ELT, data is stored as unstructured data in a data lake and transformed when analyses are performed.
-This requires very powerful analytical tools to perform the transformation tasks quickly, where ETL frontloads the transformation to make analyses easier to perform.

-## Results

-### Movies Query
+We verified that the data contained 6051 movies and 26,0024,289 ratings to ensure all the data was loaded to the tables in SQL.
 <img src="https://github.com/laneyberm/Movies-ETL/blob/main/movies_query.png" width="150">

--
--

-### Ratings Query
 <img src="https://github.com/laneyberm/Movies-ETL/blob/main/ratings_query.png" width="150">

--
--

-## Summary
+We extracted really messy and almost unusable data, combed through it carefully to transform it, and then loaded it into a SQL database.
+Now, Amazing Prime has a reliable, clean dataset just begging to be analyzed.